 Qantas Lifetime Silver status sees you recognised as a Oneworld Ruby frequent flyer, denoted by the red gemstone on the front of your Qantas membership card, under the Oneworld logo:

-Not only does that unlock priority check-in perks across the alliance, it also gives you priority boarding with a few airlines as well: namely, American Airlines (with Group 4), British Airways (with Priority Group 3), Japan Airlines (with Priority 2), and Malaysia Airlines (with business class).
+Not only does that unlock priority check-in perks across the alliance, it also gives you priority boarding with a few airlines as well: namely, American Airlines (with Group 4), British Airways (with Priority Group 3), Japan Airlines (with Boarding Group 3), and Malaysia Airlines (with business class).

-Priority boarding for Lifetime Silver frequent flyers isn’t offered on Qantas or Emirates flights, or with most other Oneworld member airlines – but if you’re flying with one of the four airlines above, your experience at the airport becomes just a little more like Gold.
+Priority boarding for Lifetime Silver frequent flyers isn’t offered on Qantas flights, or with most other Oneworld member airlines – but if you’re flying with one of the five airlines above, your experience at the airport becomes just a little more like Gold.

 Complimentary seat selection

-With British Airways, your Oneworld Ruby status entitles you to complimentary seat selection up to seven days before your flight – handy even if flying business class where BA still levies seat selection fees – with any remaining exit row seats available for selection within 24 hours of departure.
+With British Airways, your Oneworld Ruby status entitles you to complimentary seat selection from seven days before your flight – handy even if flying business class where BA still levies seat selection fees – with any remaining exit row seats available for selection within 24 hours of departure.